dillonforrest/startup/_posts/2015-03-27-more-output-less-input.md

 Most of the other engineer-turned-entrepreneurs I know will go for 3 hour coding sessions 2 or 3 times a day, 5 to 7 days a week.
 I personally go for 3 a day Monday through Friday, and then I hope for 1 on Saturday and Sunday, but I never mind spending the weekends to recover completely.

 I've been programming for long enough to know that you can't code productively if you try to code all day.
 You need time off.
-You'll accomplish more in the long run if you have good work/life balance rather than work nonstop.
+You'll accomplish more in the long run if you have good <a href="https://twitter.com/nickstenning/status/580697408448958464" target="_blank">work/life balance</a> rather than work nonstop.

 Come April, I'll shoot for one 3 hour coding session a day.
 I'm skeptical that programming can only be done productively for 15 hours per week and expect the optimal number of hours to be 30.
 However, I need to start putting my work in front of potential customers.
 Frankly, I simply can't justify budgeting much more than 15 hours a week to code when I still have so much to learn about the market.